Man charged with murder in Belltown shooting; medical examiner identifies 4 other homicide victims

 He is to be arraigned Aug.
 11. Court records do not yet indicate which attorney is representing him.

-Naguamo, who died from gunshot wounds to an extremity and his torso, was one of five homicide victims identified this week by the King County Medical Examiner’s Office:
+Ngauamo, who died from gunshot wounds to an extremity and his torso, was one of five homicide victims identified this week by the King County Medical Examiner’s Office:

 ● Tashi Dhondup, 21, died July 23 from multiple gunshot wounds.
 Seattle police responded to 911 calls about a shooting in the Roosevelt neighborhood and found a man who had been fatally shot in a car in the 1000 block of Northeast 63rd Street.

-Note: CORRECTION: An earlier version of this story misspelled Ilalio Ngauamo’s last name.